-Turn off the engine when performing
+Turn off the engine when performing maintenance unless otherwise specified.

-unless

-• A running engine has moving

-parts that can catch on body

-parts or clothing and electrical

-parts that can cause shocks or

-Running the engine while ser-

-vicing can lead to eye injury,

-burns, fire, or carbon monoxide

-poisoning - possibly leading to

-death.
-See page 1-1 for more in-

-formation about carbon monox-

-otherwise
+- A running engine has moving parts that can catch on body parts or clothing and electrical parts that can cause shocks or fires. - Running the engine while servicing can lead to eye injury, burns, fire, or carbon monoxide poisoning - possibly leading to death.
+See page 1-1 for more information about carbon monoxide.